pupil-labs/pupil-docs/src/cloud/enrichments/README.md

 #### gaze.csv
 This file contains all the mapped gaze data from all sections.
+The coordinate system is explained [here](#surface-coordinates "Explanation of the coordinate system of the Marker Mapper's surfaces").

 | Field | Description |
 | -------- | -------- |